 The best time to aerate your lawn is when it is damp after a rain or watering.
 Focus your efforts on portions of your lawn that need the most attention (refer to the bulleted conditions above).

 You can buy a simple aeration tool at your local garden or supply depot, but for larger lawns and a more comprehensive process, we recommend our professional services.
 Our technicians carefully analyze soil levels and compaction to implement a plan that optimizes the health and growth of your lawn.
-Our expertise and industrial tools have served the Metro-Detroit and Denver areas for years, and we would welcome the opportunity to add you to our growing list of satisfied clients.
+Our expertise and industrial tools have served the Denver area for years, and we would welcome the opportunity to add you to our growing list of satisfied clients.